craterdog-archives/cpp-bali-hsm-prototype/README.md

  1. The nRF52832 processor has an outdated bootloader.
 Select the "Bootloader DFU for the nRF52832" from the `Tools/Programmer` menu.
  1. Upload the new bootloader by selecting `Tools/Burn Bootloader` and then wait for it to finish.
  1. Then select the "Arduino as ISP" programmer from the `Tools/Programmer` menu.
- 1. Add in the `cpp-bali-hsm-prototype/libraries/HSM/` directory as a library by selecting the `Sketch/Include Library/Add .ZIP Library` menu button.
  1. Click on the "check mark" button to compile the sketch, and then on the "right arrow" button to upload it to your board.
  1. When the code is done uploading, click on the "magnifying glass" button in the upper right corner to bring up the Serial Monitor.
 You should see it output something like the following:
      ```